The Best Security Systems for Rural Homes in 2025

 Video Security

 Vivint offers three types of security cameras, all of which include onboard video storage via a microSD card.
-That means they can record footage without an internet connection.
-You have to connect them to Wi-Fi to receive smartphone alerts, though, but if that’s not possible, they can still scare away intruders on their own.
-For example, the Vivint Outdoor Camera Pro has an LED ring that flashes red and an 85-decibel speaker that sounds an alarm when someone lingers too long on your property.
-The alarm, based on our experience, is loud enough to overpower the sound from a garbage truck.
+This is what we used to record footage so we didn’t have to rely on our internet connection to upload clips to the cloud.
+But we still connected the equipment to our Wi-Fi to receive smartphone alerts.
+However, we found Vivint’s cameras do a pretty good job of scaring away intruders on their own.
+For example, our Vivint Outdoor Camera Pro has an LED ring that flashes red and an 85-decibel speaker that sounds an alarm when someone is loitering around our property.
+One of us tried to lurk around the house and the siren blared as loud as a fire engine.

 >> Also See: Do Wireless Security Cameras Need the Internet?